scornflake/scheduler/docs/SCHEDULER.md

     - Group of PickRule
 - Pick Rule
     - execute(state):Person
+    - usage weighted sequential
+    - not on this date
+    - not on this date range
 - Role Rules
     - Group of RoleRule
     - execute(state):Role
+- Role Rule
+    - weighting
+    - execute(state):Role
+    - on this date I want role X

 #### Algorithm
 - Iterate all dates, in order